Tags & Data Sources

 Historian

-Control Seat automatically records tag history to ClickHouse.
+Control Seat automatically records tag history to its built-in historian.
 You can query historical data for:

 • Raw points — every recorded value in a time range